-It's a term we hear a lot, but do we know what it actually means when someone says they have "high arches."--?
-For some, it's just a term they toss around to explain sore feet or why they can't fit into a certain shoe.
+It's a term we hear a lot, but do we know what it actually means when someone says they have "high arches"--?
+For some, they say it to explain sore feet or why they can't fit into a certain shoe.
 For others, it's a serious problem that can cause significant pain and discomfort.

 So what does it really mean when you hear someone say they have high arches?
 We'll explain.

 You know the term, but what the heck are high arches, anyway?

 As opposed to flat feet that lack a medial arch, simply put, high arches occur when you have a significant arch in the middle of the foot.
 Want a really "scientific" way to figure out if you have them?
 Think about the last time you walked on the beach.
 If you have high arches, you might have only seen the heel and the ball of your foot in the track.
 Or, if you look at the inside of your shoes and notice definitive wear patterns along the outside, you might have high arches.

 What are the Symptoms of High Arches?